Rank of a Matrix

 - Find the determinant of A (if A is a square matrix).
 If det (A) ≠ 0, then the rank of A = order of A.

-- If either det A = 0 (in case of a square matrix) or A is a rectangular matrix, then see whether there exist any minor of maximum possible order is non-zero.
+- If either det A = 0 (in case of a square matrix) or A is a rectangular matrix, then see whether there exists any minor of maximum possible order is non-zero.
 If there exists such non-zero minor, then rank of A = order of that particular minor.

 - Repeat the above step if all the minors of the order considered in the above step are zeros and then try to find a non-zero minor of order that is 1 less than the order from the above step.